ShaniVahav/DDoS/README.md

 Apache is only as secure as the system it is running on, and if the underlying operating system is vulnerable to attack, the Apache server may also be at risk.

+### Lab results -
+***About the DDOS Attack and the differences between them***

+> *syn_packet_c && syn_packet_p *

+   *C -* The attack ended quickly and most of the packets were sent in a similarly fast time of 0.00001-            0.00002 milliseconds
+         Elapsed time: 2.829994 (sec)
+         Average time to send a packet: 0.000003 seconds

+   *Python -* After several failed attempts to run the attack (the machines crashed) we managed to run the               attack and it managed to send just half a million packets until the machines crashed again
+              - the time to send the packet varies but the majority is around 0.04 milliseconds.
+                Elapsed time: 8 hours